hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/split_to_instances.rst

    Standard geometry input.

 Selection
-   Boolean field that is true for parts of the geometry to be evaluated.
+   Boolean field indicating which geometry elements to include.
-   Parts not in the selection will not be in the node's output.

 Group ID
-   ID field (integer) used to distinguish different groups.
+   Integer field indicating which group each element belongs to.
+Elements with the same ID will be moved into the same output instance.

 Properties
 ==========

 Domain
+   The type of geometry to extract and split.
-   The domain on which the selection and group ID fields are evaluated.
+   This is also the domain on which the *Selection* and *Group ID* fields are evaluated.

    :Point:
-      The fields are evaluated on points, control points, and vertices.
+      Points, spline control points, and vertices.
    :Edge:
-      The fields are evaluated on the edges of the mesh component.
-   :Faces:
-      The fields are evaluated on the faces of the mesh component.
+      Mesh edges.
+   :Face:
+      Mesh faces.
    :Spline:
-      The fields are evaluated on the splines in the curve component.
-   :Instances:
-      The fields are evaluated on the top-level instances.
+      Curve splines.
+   :Instance:
+      Top-level instances.
 Realized instances are ignored.
+   :Layer:
+      Grease Pencil layers.

 .. note::

-      When selecting a domain that doesn't modify all components, the unmodified components will not be present in the output.
+      Geometry that doesn't match the selected domain will be removed.
+      For example, if you choose *Edge*, any faces, splines, and instances in the input geometry will be lost.

 Output
 ======

 Instances
-   input geometry splitted up as instances.
+   The instances containing the grouped geometry elements.

 Group ID
-   ID field from the input Group ID
+   Group ID of each instance.

 Examples